keyes-timothy/tidytof/README.md

 functionality that serves a similar function.

-In general, `{tidytof}` verbs are organized in such a way that your IDE’s code-completion tools should allow you to search for (and compare) related functions with relative ease.
-(For instance, the `tof_cluster_` prefix is used for all clustering functions, and the `tof_downsample_` is used for all downsampling functions).
+In general, `{tidytof}` verbs are organized in such a way that your IDE’s code-completion tools should also allow you to search for (and compare) related functions with relative ease.
+(For instance, the `tof_cluster_` prefix is used for all clustering functions, and the `tof_downsample_` prefix is used for all downsampling functions).

 ### 2. `{tidytof}` functions use 2 kinds of arguments